Proxy-GS: Unified Occlusion Priors for Training and Inference in Structured 3D Gaussian Splatting: Introduction

 At the core of the MLP-based 3DGS method lies an MLP decoder that conditions on the camera viewing direction to dynamically generate Gaussian attributes.
 Although these structured Gaussian variants substantially strengthen the modeling of challenging and view-dependent details, they also impose extra decoding operations at inference, leading to increased computational cost.
 This drawback becomes particularly critical in large-scale scene reconstruction~\citep{liu2024citygaussian,lin2024vastgaussian,gao2025citygs,li2024dgtr,gao2024cosurfgs}, where the number of Gaussian primitives and rendering complexity grow dramatically, making efficient decoding and rendering indispensable.

 Although pruning strategies~\citep{fan2024lightgaussian,lee2024compact,liu2025maskgaussian} can be introduced to reduce redundancy, they inevitably lead to a loss in rendering quality.
-Meanwhile, following works~\citep{ren2024octree, kerbl2024hierarchical, cui2024letsgo} employ a level-of-detail (LOD) structure to mitigate redundancies from distant scene contents, but this approach is mainly effective in relatively occlusion-free environments.
+Meanwhile, following works~\citep{ren2024octree, kerbl2024hierarchical, cui2024letsgo} employ a level-of-detail (LOD) structure to mitigate redundancies from distant scene contents, but this approach is has no address in an occlusion environment.
 In contrast, real-world scenarios are full of occlusions, especially in large-scale modern city streets and complex indoor environments with multiple rooms.
 For future ultra-large VR walkthroughs that seamlessly span from indoor to outdoor scenes, effective occlusion culling becomes an essential and intuitive requirement.

 Moreover, since most practitioners rely on consumer-grade GPUs rather than datacenter-oriented ones such as A100s, it is important to consider the hardware characteristics of these devices.
 Consumer GPUs, typically designed for gaming and graphics applications, are equipped with dedicated hardware rasterization units.
 The widespread adoption of 3DGS thus requires careful adaptation to hardware rasterization~\citep{fast_gauss}.